 Deputy Chief Darnell Dwight Davenport was born and raised in Los Angeles, California.
 He graduated from Susan B. Miller Dorsey High.
 Davenport continued his education at California State University, Northridge where he obtained is Bachelor of Arts in Sociology and California State University, Fullerton where he obtained his Master’s in Public Administration.

-Davenport has worked a variety of assignments including patrol, detectives and administration.
-Davenport is committed to improving the working conditions for all employees and Department’s visibility and relationship within the broader community.
-Davenport has and continues to develop effective partnerships with other law enforcement executives while also supporting the vision of the Black Law Enforcement Executives who came before him by providing direction, guidance and leadership.
+Deputy Chief Davenport has worked a variety of assignments including patrol, detectives and administration.
+He is committed to improving the working conditions for all employees as well as the Birmingham Police Department’s visibility and relationship within the community.

-On February 16, 2019, Darnell Davenport joined the Birmingham Police Department.
+Deputy Chief Darnell Davenport joined the Birmingham Police Department on February 16, 2019.
 He is currently assigned as the Deputy Chief of Patrol Operations.